 5. Well-draining Nutrient-Rich Soil

-Anthurium polyschistum needs an excellent base to stand out robust and healthy.
+Anthurium polyschistum needs an excellent base to stand out, be robust, and be healthy.

 Besides, the soil should retain the optimum moisture while draining the rest of the water.